garoller/git-tutorial/README.md

 ```

 ### Branching vs. forking
+TODO: finish branch definition
-Creating a branch copies the code from one brach and allows you to
+Creating a branch ...

-Forking a repository creates a separate copy of the repository, including it's all of it's branches, under your account.
+Forking a repository creates a separate copy of the repository, including it's all of it's branches, onto your account.

+TODO: describe that branching and forking can be (and often are) done separately

 ### With forking:

 #### 1. Create your own remote repository

-Go to the repository you want to fork, for this tutorial it's: https://github.com/garoller/git-workshop, and click the Fork button.
+Go to the repository you want to fork, for this tutorial it's: https://github.com/garoller/git-tutorial, and click the Fork button.
 This creates your own copy of the repository.
-Now go to https://github.com/your-username/git-workshop to find your forked repository.
+Now go to https://github.com/your-username/git-tutorial to find your forked repository.

 #### 2. Create a local repository